honeydipper/honeydipper/docs/configuration.md

         service_account: ENC[gcloud-kms,...masked...]
 ```

-You can then use `my-k8s-cluster.recycleDeployment` function in workflows or rules to recycle dployments in the cluster.
+You can then use `my-k8s-cluster.recycleDeployment` function in workflows or rules to recycle deployments in the cluster.
 Or, you can pass
 `my-k8s-cluster` to `run_kubernetes` workflow as `system` context variable to run jobs in that cluster.

 Another example would be to extend the `slack_bot` system, to create another instance of slack integration.